Field theory expansions of string theory amplitudes: Crossing Symmetric Dispersion Relation

-where the $\mathcal{A}(s_1,s_2)$ is the $s_1$-discontinuity of the amplitude.
-As it stands, this representation has non-local terms since Taylor expanding around $a=0$ leads to negative powers of $(s_1+s_2)$.
-One can either remove these singularities imposing the so-called locality constraints, leading to what was dubbed as the Feynman block expansion in \cite{Sinha:2020win} or work out a more convenient local dispersion relation.
+where the $\mathcal{A}(s_1,s_2)$ is the $s_1$-discontinuity of the amplitude, $a=y/x$ with $y=s_1 s_2, x=s_1+s_2$.
+As it stands, this representation has non-local terms since Taylor expanding around $a=0$ leads to negative powers of $x$ which should be absent in a local theory.
+One can either remove these singularities imposing the so-called locality or null constraints, leading to what was dubbed as the Feynman block expansion in \cite{Sinha:2020win} or work out a more convenient local dispersion relation.
+We follow a similar analysis done in \cite{Song:2023quv} for the 3-channel case to eliminate negative exponents in $x$ from the dispersion relation.